CraftAcademyLabs/coach-guides/miscellaneous/assessments/final_assessment.md

 ## Comments Challenge
 You are challenged to implement a feature for the Crafty News API.

-Title: "User can comment on article"
+Title: "User can comment on an article"

 User story:
 ```